emillundstrm/alderlang/README.md

 ## The Language

-The syntax is strongly inspired by Haskell, but there are some deviations.
-For example, the grammar is completely context-free as there are no indentation rules.
-Instead, keywords have been introduced for some constructs that would otherwise be ambiguous.
+The syntax is strongly inspired by Haskell with some deviations.
+The grammar is completely context-free as there are no indentation rules.
+Alder requires slightly more keywords than Haskell to resolve syntax that would otherwise be ambiguous.

 ### Basic syntax